 Who Owns Gartner?

 However, Gartner’s conflict of interest regarding investing goes a step further.
 One example of this is who owns Gartner.
-This is covered by the following quoted.
+The following quotes cover this.

 “Gartner also is partly owned by investment companies that have stakes in tech vendors upon which Gartner is supposed to be casting a neutral eye.